akm323/unit_conversion/README.md

 For questions about this project or the IBM Fullstack Developer Certification, please refer to the course materials or IBM's official documentation.

----

-**Note**: This is a static HTML application.
-The conversion buttons currently don't perform actual calculations - this would require JavaScript implementation for full functionality.